Helping people over 60 learn basic computer and internet skills.

 With an enduring fascination of technology and the space age, Mr Fredericks has personally met three NASA astronauts, including the first man to walk on the moon Neil Armstrong in Sydney in 2011 and Australian-born Dr Andy Thomas in Brisbane in 2010 and shaken their hands.

 Dave is a Toowoomba resident and is a prolific letter writer to the editor of The Chronicle.
-He is also the Vice President Public Relations of Business Focus Toastmasters Club and a co-founder of the new Sunday Assembly Toowoomba.
+He is also the Vice President Public Relations of Business Focus Toastmasters Club and is on the management committee of the Toowoomba Clubhouse Association.
 He has travelled widely in Australia and overseas and enjoys sponsoring local charities, such as MS Queensland, the Depression Support Network Toowoomba and the Toowoomba Clubhouse.

-Dave first became involved with computers and interested in programming in high school in 1985 when he became 'Top of the State' at the new curriculum subject of Computer Art, using a Commodore 64 and Apple IIe computers.
+Dave first became involved with computers and interested in programming in high school in 1985 when he became 'Top of the State' at the new curriculum subject of Computer Art, using a Commodore 64 and Apple 2e computers.
 He went on to university with Electrical Engineering, then 20 years later Mathematics, Physics and Computing.
 Some of his research interests include the practical use of artificial intelligence, virtual reality, computer graphics, mobile game development, laser technology, holographic art and astronomy.
 He is a devoted Star Wars and Star Trek fan.

 Dave personally uses the following technology: